arts-link/ryder/exampleSite/content/_index.md

 ### Welcome to the Ryder theme example site!

 Get started and Learn more about The Ryder theme for Hugo websites over at GitHub.
+If you leave all of the content on this page, this top box will not show up.

 {{< cta-button
   button_label="README file on github"